openmc-dev/openmc/docs/source/usersguide/random_ray.rst

 <usersguide_run_modes>`.
 In both modes, a ray source must be provided to let
 OpenMC know where to sample ray starting locations from, as discussed in the :ref:`ray source section <usersguide_ray_source>`.
-In fixed source mode, at least one regular source must be provided as well which represents the physical particle fixed source.
-As discussed in the :ref:`fixed source methodology section <usersguide_fixed_source_methods>`, the types of fixed sources supported in the random ray solver mode are much more limited as compared to what is possible with the Monte Carlo solver.
+In fixed source mode, at least one regular source must be provided as well that represents the physical particle fixed source.
+As discussed in the :ref:`fixed source methodology section <usersguide_fixed_source_methods>`, the types of fixed sources supported in the random ray solver mode are limited compared to what is possible with the Monte Carlo solver.

 Currently, all of the following conditions must be met for the source to be valid in random ray mode: